 You can’t control whether or not someone will decide to buy.
 Relying on the outcome of every sales proposal will lead to a stressed, unfocused and exhausted sales team.

 Instead, focus on what you can control: a systematic approach to the actions you take daily.

 Activity-based selling keeps your reps doing the things that yield results in your sales process, which will progress leads and help to keep confidence and productivity high.

 The most efficient way to focus on activities instead of outcomes is a reliable sales toolkit, starting with a CRM.

-A great sales CRM will help you organize leads in a way that ensures they are all followed up, with none slipping through the net.
+A great sales CRM will help you organize leads to ensure you follow up on all of them.
 If you followed our earlier tips on (pre)qualifying your leads, you just need to take a few simple actions to keep your pipeline neat and pretty.

 If your pipeline stages are designed based on your sales cycle, make sure your CRM reflects that.

-Make sure you create a reminder to follow up with these prospects so you don’t have to manually check all the time.
+Make sure you create reminder notifications to follow up with these prospects so you don’t have to manually check all the time.